Nobody's Loyal in Aisle Five Anymore

 The Big Picture: When Money Gets Tight, the Grocery Aisle Splits in Two

-Food prices are up 34% over the five years to mid-2025, and with food inflation running at 2.9% through all of 2025 and another 0.5% jump in April 2026 alone, the gap keeps widening.
-Most people assume that means everyone's buying cheaper.
-The reality is more interesting than that.
+Food prices were up 34% over the five years to mid-2025, and with food inflation running at 2.9% through all of 2025 and another 0.5% jump in April 2026, the gap keeps widening.

 Food prices up 34% over five years to mid-2025, 2.9% through 2025, 0.5% in April 2026: Circana via Globe Newswire, August 2025; USDA ERS Food Price Outlook, April 2026; BLS CPI April 2026